 - By default, this option would be disabled.
 You can enable this using the drop-down menu.

 Even the websites that don’t have an official Dark Mode will be shown in a Dark Mode from now onwards.

-Many third-party extensions help you use Dark theme in Google Docs, Sheets and Slides desktop versions.
+Many third-party extensions help you use Dark theme or Nite Mode in Google Docs, Sheets and Slides desktop versions.
 Fortunately, these extensions are available for all popular browsers like Google Chrome and Mozilla Firefox.

 - On Chrome or Edge, you can use an extension called ‘Google Docs Dark Mode.’
 Once installed, this extension would automatically enable Dark Theme for Google Docs, Slides, and Sheets.
 Please keep in mind that the extension will not affect websites/web apps other than Google Docs.